Skip to content

 James also has openings for appointments available: https://cal.com/jamesturk/autumn-office-hours

-Please note that these are limited and they are shared between multiple classes, so please be considerate in your usage and favor the drop-in office hours for help on assignments.
+Please note that these are limited and they are shared between multiple classes.
+Please be considerate in your usage and favor the drop-in office hours for help on assignments.

 Schedule